 “Social enterprise is about equal exchange – when you buy a magazine from our vendor, you are in an equal transaction.
 Their labour, your purchase, our collective uplift by our own bootstraps,” said Danyal Sattar, chief executive of Big Issue Invest, the investment arm of the Big Issue.

 “The gift is in the conversation, the ‘how are you’ or ‘I missed you the other week’.
-So, let us be generous this Tuesday and give all of ourselves to what we would like to see happen in the world.”
+So, let us be generous and give all of ourselves to what we would like to see happen in the world.”

 Even faking a smile can release endorphins and serotonin, which elevate your mood and act as natural painkillers.
 A big grin will make you feel so much better, but it can also be a really easy act of kindness.
 Smiling is contagious, so when you smile at someone, there’s a good chance they’ll reciprocate and they will feel happier too.